 When choosing a data collection tool designed for the field workforce or remote customers, it’s important to consider mobile responsiveness.

-In 2016, Google reported that the majority of web traffic comes from mobile devices.
-In the intervening years, that number has only grown.
 Modern forms need to adapt to any device and operating system without forcing users to pinch and zoom.

 This is an area where a platform like HelloWorks excels, but HelloWorks isn’t a great solution for everyone.

 In this article, we’ve put together a list of the top HelloWorks alternatives to harvest inbound leads in the most effective way possible.

 How we found and selected our top HelloWorks alternatives

 With so many great form-building tools on the market today, finding the best alternatives to a software tool like HelloWorks wasn’t easy.

 In order to accurately select and assess all the form options on the market, we analyzed reviews, feedback, and criticism from over 32 different websites and weighted what we saw based on website views and perceived authority.

 To determine authority, our data sources were grouped into five cohorts based on monthly visitors (which we took from Semrush):